 Click here for the College's Statement of Accreditation.

 Accreditation is a process by which an institution of higher learning voluntarily agrees to meet the standards set by an accrediting organization that is made up of peer institutions.
 Accreditation is a way for educational institutions to monitor each other’s performance and, in effect, amounts to a seal of approval.
 Each educational institution must go through a periodic review to establish that it continues to meet the accreditation standards.
-These reviews take place every 10 years, with five-year follow-ups to measure progress toward goals.
+These reviews take place every 8 years, with a mid-point review (MPR) and Annual Institutional Update (AIU) reports to measure progress toward goals.

 Comprehensive Competency-Based Education